NGSAnalysisOnBeocatClass/weekly_problems/week3_problems.md

 1) create and edit a script called ~/scripts/N50.pl

-2) Within N50.pl loop through your fasta file and make an array of contig lengths (@lengths) as you read in lines of the fasta.
+2) loop through your fasta file and make an array of contig lengths (@lengths) as you read in lines of the fasta.
 Also calculate the total length of the assembly ($total_length).

 3) reverse sort array @lengths so that it goes from longest to shortest